katt-dc/heiseUX-project/README.md

 ### Usage
 After starting the development server, you can access the prototypes in your web browser at http://localhost:5173.
 The homepage will provide links to both the Shorts and Progress Bar prototypes.

+### Important Information:
+We prepared for the Shorts prototype a checklist called 'Checkliste_heiseArtikelFormate', which contains the analysis of heise articles suitable for our different Shorts formats.
+This checklist is still in progress and will further discussed eventually with heise's editorial office.